Armer7/Quiz/README.md

 # Quiz
 The program for the implementation of the quiz.
+Made in HTML5, CSS3 and JS.